K4liber/subinterpreters/README.md

 ### [EXTRA] C# Task Parallel Library (TPL) Runner

-In the realm of .NET, the Task Parallel Library (TPL) provides a robust framework for multi-core processing, released with version 4.0 of the .NET Framework in 2010.
+In the realm of .NET, the Task Parallel Library (TPL)[[6]](#b6) provides a robust framework for multi-core processing, released with version 4.0 of the .NET Framework in 2010.

 Ensure you have the .NET environment installed to run the C# example: